tywalch/electrodb/README.md

 // Good: Includes at least the PK StoreLocations.query.stores({cityId, mallId});

-// Good: Includes at least the PK, and some of the SK StoreLocations.query.stores({cityId, mallId, buildingId});
+// Good: Includes at least the PK, and the first SK attribute StoreLocations.query.stores({cityId, mallId, storeId});

+// Good: Includes at least the PK, and the all SK attributes
+StoreLocations.query.stores({cityId, mallId, storeId, unitId});

 // Bad: No PK composite attributes specified, will throw StoreLocations.query.stores();